DanMannMann/VibeReader/README.md

 ## Usage

-Click on the extension icon in the Chrome toolbar to open the popup interface.
+- Click on the extension icon in the Chrome toolbar to open the popup interface
+- Right-click anywhere on a page and select "Open Vibe Reader" to start reading from the beginning
+- Right-click on a text selection and choose "Read with Vibe Reader" to read only the selected text
+- Right-click anywhere on the page and select "Start reading from here" to begin reading from that position
+- Use the checkbox in the overlay to toggle auto-scrolling on/off

 ## Features